Keyboard shortcuts

 Content in the preview is sanitized.
 Raw HTML and scripts are not rendered, which keeps things safe when working with documents from various sources.

-Diagrams tab
+Figures tab

 Uploads & Page Counts